 The libido, the drive for sexuality, is an interesting phenomenon.
 Many couples experience sexual problems because libidos can vary considerably.
 This is not strange, because everyone differs in the extent to which he/she needs sex.
 For example, one wants to have sex every day and the other wants to have sex once every three months.
-Of course it is not as black and white, because there are different libido types, says the Australian sexologist Sandra Pertrot.
-In this article you will read about the different libido types and the corresponding advice.
-In which libido type(s) you recognize yourself?
+Of course, it is not as black and white, because there are different libido types, says the Australian sexologist Sandra Pertrot.
+In this blog, you will read about the different libido types and the corresponding advice.
+In which libido type(s) do you recognize yourself?

 Sensual libido type

 Sex is what connects you emotionally to your partner.
 You can feel rejected once your partner tells you that he/she is not in the mood.

 What can you do?
 Tell your partner that you take it personally sometimes when he/she doesn’t feel like having sex.
 Often the interpretation is wrong, like: “he doesn’t want me anymore” or “Is she cheating on me?”
 These kinds of negative thoughts are often wrong assumptions.
 Talk about it with your partner.
 After the conversation, you may find out that your partner is experiencing a lot of stress and is therefore not in the mood for sex.